pe3zx/crowdstrike-falcon-queries/README.md

 Idea:

-- Identify if there are any events with file renaming activity — found that CrowdStrike Falcon already had a specific field name for executables, `NewExecutableRenamed`.
+- Identify if there are any events with file renaming activity ï¿½ found that CrowdStrike Falcon already had a specific field name for executables, `NewExecutableRenamed`.
 - Correlate `TargetFileName` field on `NewExecutableRenamed` event with a filename available on `ImageFileName` field on `ProcessRollup2` event.
 - Create a result table with `ComputerName`, `timestamp`, `ImageFileName`, and `CommandLine` as columns.